-Queens Canyon Trail Professional Review and Guide
+Queens Canyon Trail Professional Guide

 "This hike truly is fit for a queen.
 Complete with a castle at the trailhead, this trail begins adjacent to the impeccably groomed grounds of Glen Eyrie, a Christian-based stewardship and conference center.
 Originally the private estate of General William Jackson Palmer in the late 1800s, the serene valley features an elegant castle available for meetings and lodging, several other outlying buildings, a carriage house, and a group camp area.
 All of this is tucked here and there among high canyon walls and a dreamy landscape of tidy, deep green shrubbery, stand-at-attention lawns, and vibrant flowers decorating the whole works like Christmas ornaments come to life.
 Best of all, Glen Eyrie is surrounded by superb hiking trails, and top on the list is Queens Canyon.